-In addition, effective from 1 January 2021, interest payable has been reclassified from Current trade and other payables to current Loans and other borrowings.
-Therefore, in the 2020 Company statement of financial position, Current trade and other payables has been reduced by £31.4 million and current Loans and other borrowings increased by £31.4 million.

-Both these changes are deemed to provide more useful information to users of the financial statements and bring the Company into line with industry practice.
-These restatements have had no impact on the net assets position shown on the Company statement of financial position or the net profit for the year.
+Effective from 1 January 2021, interest payable has been reclassified from Current trade and other payables to current Loans and other borrowings.
+This change is deemed to provide more useful information to users of the financial statements and bring the Company into line with industry practice.
+Therefore, in the 2020 Company statement of financial position, Current trade and other payables has been reduced by £44.5 million and current Loans and other borrowings increased by £44.5 million.
+This restatement has had no impact on the net assets position shown on the Company statement of financial position or the net profit for the year.